Frequently Asked QUEsTIONS

 We have created a payment plan this year to let people pay this off in pieces.
 Here is the process you need to follow:

-- STEP 2 (MANDATORY - You can do this online or at check-in) - Four Quarters Camping Fee - $65 per person
+- STEP 2 (MANDATORY - You can do this in advance online or at check-in) - Four Quarters Camping Fee - $65 per person

 This is what they charge us per person to host the festival for the weekend.
-This includes your tent camping costs, and there are no daily charges like last year.
-When all is said and done, the $165 final cost is the same that the Campout was last year.
+This includes your tent camping costs, and there are no daily charges like Roseland Resort had.
+When all is said and done, the $185 final cost is the same that the Campout was in our first two years.

-- STEP 3 (OPTIONAL by August 4) - The Meal Plan from Chef Kate Romane of Black Radish Kitchen - $140 per person, includes 6 meals.
+- STEP 3 (OPTIONAL) - The Meal Plan from Chef Kate Romane of Black Radish Kitchen - $180 (8 Meals, 2 Per Day)

-Four Quarters Sanctuary is a very natural experience, but their site includes a large industrial kitchen, and we're going to put it to work.
-Honcho is proud to announce that we'll be working with Kate Romane of Pittsburgh's famed e2 restaurant, as she brings her newest project to camp – Black Radish Kitchen.
-The meal plan is $140 and includes six meals during the campout.
-You can read more about this on our Food & Beverage page.
+Four Quarters Sanctuary is a very natural experience, but their site includes a large industrial kitchen that we'll put to work.
+Honcho is proud to announce that we'll be working with Kate Romane again of Pittsburgh's famed e2 restaurant, as she brings her newest project to camp – Black Radish Kitchen.
+Download the Full Menu.

 Will there be any other food options than the meal plan?